Contrevien/fatball/README.md

 Fatball is made for two different motives

-1. To familiarise ourselves with basic machine learning methods beginning with most well known ones : decision trees to eventually move on to deep and unsupervised learning
+1. To familiarise ourselves with basic machine learning methods beginning with most well known ones : decision trees, to eventually move on to deep and unsupervised learning
-2. To lay down the foundation for building simulation based animats - beginning with basic survival Fatball allows us to develop skill sets in both domains
+2. To lay down the foundation for building simulation based animats

 ## Setup